-However, with a Crummey trust, the beneficiary will be allowed to withdraw funds within a specific time period, such as six months or 90 days.
-This will give the beneficiary a present interest in the Crummey trust, and as per IRS rules, this type of distribution method could be considered a non-taxable gift, depending on the specific conditions of the trust.
+However, with a Crummey trust, the beneficiary will be allowed to withdraw funds within a specific time, such as six months or 90 days.
+This will give the beneficiary a present interest in the Crummey trust.
+As per IRS rules, this type of distribution method could be considered a non-taxable gift, depending on the specific conditions of the trust.
 The beneficiary will only be permitted to withdraw a sum that’s the same amount as the gift placed in the trust.

 Being married affords you the option of doubling gifts.
-Keep in mind that the yearly exemption applies to how much money you gift to another person.
+Remember that the yearly exemption applies to how much money you gift to another person.
 This means that even if you file joint tax returns with your spouse, you and your spouse can give a $15,000 gift to the same person.
 This effectively increases the gift to $30,000 yearly without triggering any taxes.

-This strategy is commonly used by wealthy couples to provide sizeable gifts to their kids, grandkids, and other people.
+Wealthy couples commonly use this strategy to provide sizeable gifts to their kids, grandkids, and others.
 Furthermore, this $30,000 could be on top of your grandkid’s college tuition (paid to the school directly), for example, since this tuition gift is exempt from gift tax.

-If you want to find out more about the rules and strategies regarding gift tax or have other estate planning, we can help.
+If you want to learn more about the rules and strategies regarding gift tax or other estate planning, we can help.
 Do not hesitate to get in touch with us by contacting us online or calling 703-520-1326 to arrange an appointment with our skilled Virginia estate planning lawyer.